 The last thing you want to see setting up your smart home with Home Assistant is definitely huge amount of hubs and separate accounts.
 But we have some good sensors and switches from Xiaomi in other hand that requires Aqara hub and app to set up and work.
 And there is several ways to connect those devices to Home Assistant without that hub and app.
 I want to show you one of those possible solutions based on hass.io and Raspberry Pi 3B+.

-Aqara devices communicate with hub using ZigBee so first of all we need some extension for our Raspberry Pi to enable ZigBee.
-I’m using ZigBee shield from Elelabs for this.
+Xiaomi devices communicate with hub using ZigBee so first of all we need some extension for our Raspberry Pi to enable ZigBee.
+Previously I was using ZigBee shield from Elelabs for this.
 It is small and looks nice.
 And it works.
-That’s all we need.
+But I moved to ConBee II because of a lot of issues with delays and disconnections.
 You can use any you want but it is better to stick to the list of already tested and confirmed modules in official HA docs.

 config.txt file placed in